Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Since one of the advantages of spread betting is that you can just as easily sell short – anticipating a decline in price – as you can buy long – looking for price to rise, we’ll look at examples of both a long/buy spread bet trade and a short/sell spread bet trade.

-Margin and Stake
+Margin and stake

 There are two considerations you have to take into account with each spread bet you make.
 First, there is the margin requirement.
 Spread betting is a leveraged investment, which means you do not have to put up the entire value of the underlying security that you’re betting on in order to place a trade.

-Rather, you only need enough trading capital to put down a margin deposit to place a spread bet, which may be as little as 5% of the total value of the underlying security.
+Rather, you only need enough trading capital to put down a margin deposit to place a spread bet, which may be as little as a few percent of the total value of the underlying security.

 If you believe the price of a security that you want to spread bet is going to fall, then you would want to place a spread bet selling short in order to profit from a decline in price.